Although not a requirement by law, most (if not all) landlords in Washington ask for a security deposit from their tenants.

 Washington recognizes nonrefundable fees and deposits as being different.
 By definition, while a deposit is refundable, non-refundable fees are not, and a deposit is not considered a non-refundable fee (RCW 59.18.285).

 For such a fee to be legally binding, you must clearly write it out in the lease or rental agreement.
-If you fail to do so, then the fee becomes refundable at the end of the lease term.
+If you fail to do include the fee in your rental agreement, then the fee becomes refundable at the end of the lease term.

 When do landlords have to return a security deposit in Washington state?